-Rosacea is a common skin condition that affects as many as one in 10 people.
+Rosacea is a common skin condition that affects as many as 1 in 10 people.
 Yet despite this, its exact cause is unknown and there is currently no cure.
 There are, however, medications like Rozex that will effectively treat the symptoms and appearance of rosacea.
 But what exactly is Rozex?
 And how long does Rozex take to work?

 If you’re affected by rosacea and you’d like to know more about how to treat it using Rozex, you’ve come to the right place.

-On this page, we’ll answer any questions you have about Rozex so that you know what to expect if you decide to use this treatment.
+On this page, we’ll answer any questions you have about Rozex so you know what to expect if you decide to use this treatment.
 Read on to find out more.

 What is Rozex?

 Rozex is a gel that is used to treat the symptoms of rosacea.